 God’s Purpose: God created us to be good, with the purpose of sharing his love and his happiness with us forever.

 Our Problem: We rejected God’s plan through sin, and thus we lost our way both in this world and in the life to come.

 God’s Provision: God provided a sacrifice for the forgiveness of our sins through the death and resurrection of Jesus Christ.

 Our Pathway: We are on the way to heaven when we personally commit our lives to Jesus Christ in the community of his Church.

 Once you understand and embrace this basic message of salvation, you can faithfully commit your whole life to Jesus Christ as your Savior, using these or similar heartfelt words: Lord Jesus Christ, Son of God, have mercy on me, a sinner.
 Fill me with your Spirit, so that I may live a new life.
 Help me to know you, to love you, and to serve you in this world, so that I may be happy with you, both now and for all eternity.
 Thank you, Lord.
 Amen.

 Thank you for sincerely reciting this powerful prayer.
 Your new life in Christ has begun.
 Now, please go to Confession and Communion to seal your commitment to Christ as your God.
 Please know that your parish community is here to support you in your spiritual journey!

-If repentance is a real turning point in our life, then penance is how we stay on track with midcourse corrections.
+If Repentance is a real spiritual turning point in our lives, then Penance is how we stay on track with ongoing midcourse corrections.